 Here are some potential questions to ask:

-When you have an extensive catalog with numerous SKUs, you need to make sure that customers can find the exact wholesale products they need.
+When you have an extensive catalog with numerous SKUs, you need to ensure that customers can find the exact wholesale products they need.

-Another option is to use AI-powered search technology, like the one from BigCommerce Partner Klevu, to ensure buyers find exactly what they're looking for.
+Another option is to use AI-powered search technology, like the one from BigCommerce Partner Klevu, to ensure buyers find what they're looking for.

 “Shoppers using search are your highest intent buyers.
 They know exactly what they are looking for, and it's important that they find just that.
 So using an NLP based, or natural language processing based search technology, will ensure relevant search results — no matter the complexity of the query.”

 By giving consumers more ways to view your products, you'll expedite their shopping and open yourself to more significant revenue opportunities.

 Reducing friction is increasingly crucial for B2B businesses.
 How businesses accept payments can profoundly impact the success of their ecommerce channel overall, and the payment gateway and payment options you choose make all the difference.

 B2B payments are not as simple as punching in a credit card number or logging into a PayPal account — buyers might not want to put a forty-thousand dollar order on a credit card.
 By understanding what payment methods are available, from traditional credit cards to Buy Now, Pay Later systems, organizations can add flexibility to their purchasing process.

 Wholesalers who use ecommerce to sell to B2B buyers can transform their business, allowing them to streamline their finances, expand their online presence and increase their hold on the market.